4th Friday Art Shows and Opening ReceptionVisit Website

 The artist invites you to see Nature in a different way.
 Instead of literal or realistic depiction, there is fantasy and mystery: the human merges with the bird, the owl is mute while the forest whispers, enigmatic narratives are implied.
 Loving presents clay and mixed media sculpture, along with paintings and layered cyanotype photographs.

 This exhibit will be in the Jane Sandelin Gallery.
+Exhibit continues through April 9, 2023

-February 2023 All Media Show
+Recycle All Media Art Show